Dreamki503/Machine-Learning-Asssignment---3/README.md

 # Machine-Learning-Asssignment - 3

 ## JOB CLASSIFICATION MODEL
-Used an SVM model on the dataset to categorize the descriptions into different categories based on their content.
+Used an **SVM mode**l on the dataset to categorize the descriptions into different categories based on their content.

 Reasons for low accuracy:
 1️.
 Limited Training Data – 325 job descriptions are not be enough for the model to learn diverse job categories.